gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 order to find the right one.
 The association will attempt de-protection operations on the DTLS chunk, and if that is successful the ASCONF chunk can be processed.
-Note that trial decoding should have an limit in number of tried contexts to prevent denial of service attacks on the endpoint.
+Note that trial decoding should have a limit in number of tried contexts to prevent denial of service attacks on the endpoint.

 The section 4.1.1 of {{RFC5061}} specifies that ASCONF message are